barikaricky/Javelin/FIX-CORS-README.md

 If you still see CORS errors:
 - Check the Netlify function logs in your Netlify Dashboard.
 - Ensure the backend URL in your frontend matches the deployed Netlify URL (`https://javelinassocaite.netlify.app`).
 - Confirm that the Netlify deployment completed successfully and you are not looking at an older build.
+The CLI output should list the Site URL and Functions URL.